 The modern dive watch, which became popular in the 1950s, is the result of decades of innovation: water-resistant cases, luminous dials for visibility, automatic winding, and the iconic timing bezel.
 However, one watch – created by Rolex over a decade earlier – played a key role in shaping this evolution: the Rolex Zerographe, reference 3346.

-Introduced in 1937, the Zerographe may not be well-known, but it holds a significant place in Replica Rolex’s history.
+Introduced in 1937, the Zerographe may not be well-known, but it holds a significant place in Replica Rolex’s history at Replicaimitation.
 One standout version of the model features a distinctive “California dial” with half-Roman, half-Arabic numerals, and a striking steel bezel with a 60-minute scale.
 Despite its modest size at just 32mm, its design seems ahead of its time, almost resembling a dive watch.
 Encased in Rolex’s waterproof Oyster case, it appears ready for underwater use.
 However, the pusher at 2 o’clock reveals it had more in store than just water resistance.

 Unlike modern chronographs, which typically have multiple subdials and pushers to control the stopwatch functions, the Zerographe had a minimalist approach.
 At first glance, it looks like a simple time-only watch, with regular hour and minute hands and a sweeping seconds hand.
 So, where’s the chronograph function?
 It turns out the Zerographe’s stopwatch capability is both ingenious and primitive.